snk-git-hub/snk-git-hub/README.md

-# 🐤 Just a duck floating in the open-source ocean — paddling through code, quacking out ideas, and leaving ripples of innovation.
+# 🐤 I'm just a duck floating in the open-source ocean — paddling through code, quacking out ideas, and leaving ripples of innovation.

 🌊 Still finding my way, but always moving forward.